-- · Operating system: - Preferred: RHEL 6.2 or 6.3 64-bit (https://access.redhat.com/downloads) - Also supported: RHEL 5.5 64-bit - It is highly recommended that you purchase a RHEL support license.
-Citrix support can not be responsible for helping fix issues with the underlying OS. - 64-bit x86 CPU (more cores results in better performance) - · 4 GB of memory - 50 GB of local disk (when secondary storage is on the same machine with the Management Server, 500GB is recommended) - At least 1 NIC - · Statically allocated IP address - · Fully qualified domain name as returned by the hostname command - Use the default user file-creation mode mask (umask).
+- · Operating system: - Preferred: RHEL 6.2, 6.3, or 6.4 (https://access.redhat.com/downloads) - Also supported: RHEL 5.10 64-bit - It is highly recommended that you purchase a RHEL support license.
+Citrix support can not be responsible for helping fix issues with the underlying OS. - 64-bit x86 CPU (more cores results in better performance) - 4 GB of memory - 50 GB of local disk (when secondary storage is on the same machine with the Management Server, 500GB is recommended) - At least 1 NIC - · Statically allocated IP address - Fully qualified domain name as returned by the hostname command - Use the default user file-creation mode mask (umask).
 The value is 022.